koto-lang/koto/crates/cli/docs/language_guide.md

 check!
 (100, 100, 100)
 ```

-To modify captured state that can be modified,
+To modify captured values, use a container (like a map) to hold on to mutable
-use a container (like a map) to hold on to mutable values.
+data.

 ```koto
 data = {x: 99}